YangPhD84/BNNR/README.md

 "svt.m" is the function of singular value thresholding operator.

 Contact:
 If you have any questions or suggestions with the code, please let us know.
-Contact Mengyun Yang at mengyunyang@csu.edu.cn
+Contact Mengyun Yang at mengyun_yang@126.com

 # Citation
 Yang M, Luo H, Li Y, Wang J. Drug repositioning based on bounded nuclear norm regularization[J].
 Bioinformatics, 2019, 35(14): i455-i463.